Erika Jayne Will ‘Push Every Limit’ With Fashion On ‘Dancing With The Stars’

 A post shared by Erika Jayne (@theprettymess) on

-Erika is the latest of a long line of Real Housewives that have competed on Dancing With The Stars.
+Erika is the latest in a long line of Real Housewives that have competed on Dancing With The Stars.
 Others included The Real Housewives of Atlanta’s Nene Leakes, Kim Zolciak-Biermann, and Kim Fields.

 How far do you think Erika Jayne will make it on Dancing With The Stars?
 Are you excited to see the reality pop star’s costume choices on the show?